 “Meet and play any board game for free?
 This place is awesome!
 Lovely open, clean and friendly space.
 It’s perfect for test-running a game before you buy, and there’s no pressure to make a purchase when you’re here.
 The staff was great, the food was good, and I beat my kids in Settlers of Catan.
 I wish my town had something like this.”

 Fun Fact: Table space is free, and the game library is stocked with hundreds of classics.

 Deep dish on places to eat: kids love pizza and so do we.
 For the freshest of fresh ingredients, go to Parkway Pizza.
 You’ll also love the Minnesota-style eats at Red’s Savoy.
 And for gourmet pies, there’s no better spot than Pizza Lucé.

-Roseville hospitality boasts everything you need for a cozy, convenient stay, including indoor pools, complimentary breakfasts, and free shuttle services to Rosedale Center.
+Roseville hospitality boasts everything you need for a cozy, convenient stay, including indoor pools and complimentary breakfasts.
 Find more places to stay and places to play to round out your Twin Cities metro-venture.